ron-wolf/ipd/README.md

-ipd, an iterated prisoner's dilemma simulator in Python
+# ipd
-===
+### an iterated prisoner's dilemma simulator, written in Python

 Welcome to the project!
 Feel free to contribute, as I have no idea what I'm doing.
 Yay!